 from the River Euphrates to the ends of the earth.”

-O Display a globe and point out that the entire world is God’s kingdom.
-Note that God does not love any one nation more or less than any other.
-Use names of specific nations, e.g. God loves the United States and Iran.
-Then read Psalm 145:8-14.
+* Read the psalm challenging worshipers to raise their hands every time the word ALL or EVERY is read.
+If you are reading it with children, briefly repeat the ALL phrase putting them into your own words for clarity if needed.
+Display a globe and point out that God does not love any one nation more or less than any other.
+Point to specific nations, e.g. God loves the United States and Iran.
+Then reread Psalm 145:8-14.

 Give our leaders your justice, O God,